wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.2.7 =

+Wrapper update options are now avaliable depending on detection of requirements.

 = 1.2.5 =

 Adds another option for wrapper generation.
 Some Worpress Server configurations will not allow for the include files, this version will generate the static code to copy and paste into the IDX Broker Middlware.